Back

 Design Challenge:

-Following our interviews, it became clear that users expect a website that streamlines the adoption process and allows them to sign up as shelter volunteers quickly and easily, in just a few clicks.
+Following our interviews, it became clear that users browsing animal shelter websites expect a streamlined adoption application process and the ability to complete volunteer registration forms in just a few clicks.

 Individual Wireframing: